 In addition to these explicit documentation requirements, there are other R2 requirements where the only effective way to prove conformance is through the creation of appropriate documentation.
-For example, it would be difficult to show compliance with 4.(e) – monitoring of OH&S risks for compliance with established permissible exposure limits (PELs) – without creating exposure monitoring records.
+For example, it would be difficult to show compliance with 4.(e) – compliance with established permissible exposure limits (PELs) – without creating exposure monitoring records.

-Want to learn more about creating effective documentation for an environmental, health and safety management system?
+Want an experienced technical writer to help you create effective documentation for your environmental, health and safety management system?

 Check out these Blog Posts from www.ohsas18001expert.com -